melengmoshokoa/COS750/README.md

 2. **Verify Installation**
-   Open your terminal and check that Node.js and npm are installed: node -v npm -v
+   Open your terminal and check that Node.js and npm are installed:

+    - node -v
+    - npm -v

 3. **Clone the Repository**
-   git clone <repository-url>
+       - git clone <repository-url>
+       - or use github desktop

 4. **Create Your Branch**
    Work on a separate branch for each feature or page you’re developing.
-   Branch naming conventions aren’t strict — just use something meaningful, for example: feature-login-page
+   Branch naming conventions aren’t strict — just use something meaningful, for example:
+   - feature-login-page

 5. **Navigate to the Frontend Directory** cd frontend